 The 70's saw a resurgence in prominent roles for African Americans.
 It also saw the first sitcoms built around Hispanic Americans.
 NBC's Chico & The Man, with the late Freddie Prinze, was a hit.
 Popi, with Hector Elizondo, was a flop.

-8 years after Popi, Elizondo returned, this time in a supporting role, in Norman Lear's A. K. A. Pablo, which was built then-up-&-coming Hispanic-American comic Paul Rodriguez.
+8 years after Popi, Elizondo returned, this time in a supporting role, in Norman Lear's A. K. A. Pablo, which was built around then-up-&-coming Hispanic-American comic Paul Rodriguez.
 Unfortunately, like Popi, Pablo was a ratings failure, and lasted barely a month in the spring of 1984.

 Joe Santos (ex-The Rockford Files) and a pre-Saved by the Bell Mario Lopez co-starred.
 Never saw the show, so there's no rating.
 We'll leave you with the open, supplied by Gilmore Box.